 A terminal is an object for which there is no further concrete decomposition.
-In the TSP examples, the terminals are on the one hand the edges $\langle j,i \rangle$ that appear explicitly in the decompositions as well as the path $\langle 1 \rangle := [\{1\},1]$ of length 0 that appears implicitly as the base case of the concrete decompositions.
+In the TSP examples, the terminals are on the one hand the edges $\langle j, i \rangle$ that appear explicitly in the decompositions as well as the path $\langle 1 \rangle := [\{1\}, 1]$ of length 0 that appears implicitly as the base case of the concrete decompositions.
 The boundary ∂A is not necessarily just an unstructured set.
-For the asymmetric TSP, e.g., start and end point of a path [A,j] are distinguished.
+For the asymmetric TSP, for instance, there is a distinction between the starting point 1 and the endpoint j of path [A, j].

 So far our discussion has been focussed on the decomposition of inputs in the terms of a grammar.
 The goal to optimize with an objective function in DP has only entered in passing, as in the TSP example in equ.
 (1).
 For DP to work, however, more is required.
 The grammar performs the decomposition of each subinput into its constituent elements, or terminal and non-terminal symbols.
 Each of the different decompositions is then evaluated using an evaluation algebra that defines how f(A) depends on the evaluation $f(A_i)$ of the fragments.
 In general there are multiple alternative decompositions of A. For the TSP for instance, we have to consider $A \to A \setminus \{i\}$ for all $i \in A$.
 It also is the job of the score algebra to combine the scores over these alternatives.
 To minimize f, scores are added over constituents and minimized over alternatives.
 To compute partition functions they are multiplied over constituents and added up over alternatives.
 Finally Bellman's principle [8] stipulates that decomposition and scoring play together in such a way that optimal solutions are always obtained by composing optimal solutions of smaller problems.
-We can implement algorithms specified in this formal system very efficiently (both in terms of programming effort and actual running times) using an extension to ADPfusion.
-Details are given in the Electronic Supplement.